-We discussed the importance of Web Sockets technology and end to end Encryption, and how these are implemented to develop a real-time secure chat application.
+We discussed the importance of Web Sockets technology and end-to-end Encryption, and how these are implemented to develop a real-time secure chat application.
 The signal protocol being the more secure and trustworthy protocol provides its code as open source.
-We also used REST APIs for login operation and to fetch contacts based on role.
+We also used REST APIs for login operations and to fetch contacts based on role.
 We implemented the WebSocket library, one of the many libraries available for implementing Web Sockets API in NodeJS.

 - Websockets API

 - WebSocket-Node Github

 - Sesame Algorithm in Signal

 - Telegram Secret Chats

 - Comparison of Chat Applications in Terms of Security and Privacy

 - LocalStorage MDN